Negative Avoiding Sequences: Conclusions and open questions

 A special case of this question would be where the permutation $p$ derives from a self-inverse permutation of the elements of $\mathbb{Z}_k$, as is the case for negative avoiding sequences.
 It would interesting to know whether the trivial upper bound on the period is always achievable in this case.

 The simplest case of this is when $k=2$ and $p$ simply switches 0 to 1 and vice versa; in this case there are no fixed points, i.e.\ $f=0$, and hence a maximal sequence has period $2^{n-1}$.
+If $S$ is such a maximal sequence, then $p(S)$, i.e.\ $S$ with every bit switched, is clearly also a maximal sequence, and between them $S$ and $p(S)$ contain every possible $n$-tuple exactly once in a period.
+We refer to such a pair of maximal sequences as a \emph{complementary pair}.

 If $n$ is odd then a simple construction involves the set of binary $n$-tuples of Hamming weight less than $n/2$.
 That this set defines an Eulerian subgraph of $B_2(n-1)$ was established by Ruskey at al.\ \cite{Ruskey12}, as observed in Section~\ref{section:motivation}.
 The size of the set is clearly $2^{n-1}$ and hence it can be used to create a maximal period sequence.

-However, for $n$ even, life is not so simple.
+However, for $n$ even, life is not quite so simple.
 No such sequence exists for $n=2$ and, for $n=4$, $[11110010]$ is a unique example of a maximal sequence (unique up to reversal and switching zeros and ones).
-Whilst it seems likely that maximal sequences for larger even $n$ can be constructed, no general method is known to the authors.
+Sequences for every $n\geq4$ can be derived using the inverse Lempel homomorphism, as discussed --- using different terminology --- by Lempel \cite[Section III]{Lempel70}.
+In fact, as per \cite[Corollary 1]{Lempel70}, there is a 1-1 correspondence between even weight de Bruijn sequences of span $n$ and complementary pairs of sequences with span $n+1$, and, of course, every de Bruijn sequence of span greater than 1 has even weight.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}